datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 ![Main page](images/02_gmail/01_main_page.png)

-## Composing and Sending Emails
+### Composing and Sending Emails

 You can send and email by first pressing the "Compose" button on the top left corner.

 ![Compose button](images/02_gmail/02_compose.png)

 A box will pop-up where you can enter the recipient, subject, and content of the email.
-There are a few buttons at the buttom of the email box that are very helpful:
+There are a few buttons at the bottom of the email box that are very helpful:

 Formatting the text of the email.